Royal Ambarrukmo Hotel | A Luxury Heritage Hotel

 The Wonders of Royal Ambarrukmo Hotel

 Recognized as a National Heritage Site, the Kedaton Ambarrukmo was the residence of King Hamengkabuwono VII.
-It was built in 1857 during the time of his predecessor, the 6th king.
+The 6th king built it in 1857.

 Constructed in the traditional Javanese architecture, the residence speaks of its aristocratic touches.
 It is expansive, ornate & plays with clean symmetrical perspectives.

-It is replete with a bathing pool called the Bale Kembang & the Pendopo Agung, a special courtyard for receiving guests & where meetings were held.
+Also, it is replete with a bathing pool called the Bale Kembang & the Pendopo Agung, a special courtyard for receiving guests as well as where meetings were held.

 Today, some parts of the royal residence have been meticulously transformed into a museum & a luxury spa.

 The Museum Ambarrukmo is a repository of many ancient Javanese art like the batik, wayang & keris.
-All of these are inscribed in UNESCO as Masterpieces of Intangible Heritage of Humanity.
+UNESCO inscribes all of it as Masterpieces of Intangible Heritage of Humanity.

 Artfully imagined & skillfully executed, the hotel keeps precious mosaic walls made by J. Soedhiono & his team of local artists.

 On the 1st floor is Kehidupan Masyarakat Jawa Tengah, a representation of their lives in Central Java.
-On the 8th floor is Kehidupan Masyarakat Yogyakarta, a narrative in tiles telling Yogyakarta’s story at the turn of the 20th century.
+Then on the 8th floor is Kehidupan Masyarakat Yogyakarta, a narrative in tiles telling Yogyakarta’s story at the turn of the 20th century.

-If there is one thing the late President Sukarno left in the art scene of Indonesia, it would be creating monumental artworks by its local artists.
-The huge bas-relief wall at the lobby of the Royal Ambarrukmo Hotel evidences such.
+But if there is one thing the late President Sukarno left in the art scene of Indonesia, it would be creating monumental artworks by its local artists.
+In fact, the huge bas-relief wall at the lobby of the Royal Ambarrukmo Hotel evidences such.

 This unique spectacle begins with a procession of the “abdi dalem” or the royal servants in their traditional costume.
-Other than the royal palace, only the Royal Ambarrukmo Hotel can perform this ceremony.
+In addition, only the Royal Ambarrukmo Hotel can perform this ceremony other than the royal palace.

 Coined from the word “ambar” meaning the fragrance of jasmine & “rukmo” or regal, the Royal Ambarrukmo Hotel is the embodiment of the finest Javanese hospitality.